Have you ever laid in bed for hours before you actually get to sleep?

 Ever had to avoid social activities because you know you wouldn’t have the energy for it?

 You’re not alone in this.
-Insomnia affects a lot of people, but luckily there is a really good way to defeat it.
+Insomnia affects a lot of people, but luckily there are some ways to defeat it.

 You have spent countless nights being restless in bed, trying to find a way to fall asleep.
 Then, you finally drift off to sleep hours later, the slightest noise or movement jars you awake once again.
 It is a frustrating scenario, and unfortunately, it plays over and over again night after night.